bretth/django-pq/README.rst

 RQ sets a low barrier for entry, and django-pq takes it lower for sites that can’t or don’t want to use Redis in their stack, and are happy to trade off performance for the transactional integrity of Postgres.
 As additional throughput is required you should be able to switch out django-pq with the more performant Redis based RQ with only trival code changes.

+Django-pq is tested against Django 1.5, python 2.7, 3.3 with psycopg2 and pypy 2.0 with psycopg2cffi

 Installation
 --------------